tdewolff/canvas/README.md

 General

-* Fix slowness in the rasterizer (text_example.go is slow! use rasterized cache for each glyph/path)
+* Fix slowness in the rasterizer (text\_example.go is slow! use rasterized cache for each glyph/path)
 * Add targets such as OpenGL and HTML5 Canvas (consider WASM output)
-* Encoding forward and backward command in path so to easily reversely iterate the path

 Fonts